piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme selector

 A theme selector behaves like a wrapper for a theme resolver.
 It takes the main role of theme selecting for a request.
+* when the **ignore_null_themes** option is set to false then a theme selector will not throw an exception with missing theme name.
+This situation may take place when a theme resolver will return null.